IBM-Bluemix-Docs/ComposeForJanusGraph/connecting-bluemix-app.md

   let jgurl = credentials.misc.session[0];
   ```

-3. Push the app to Bluemix.
+3. Push the app to {{site.data.keyword.cloud_notm}}.
 When you push the app it will automatically be bound to the service.

   ```
   $ cf push
   ```

-For more information on using applications with Bluemix services, see [Adding a service to your app](https://console.bluemix.net/docs/services/reqnsi.html#add_service).
+For more information on using applications with {{site.data.keyword.cloud_notm}} services, see [Adding a service to your app](https://console.bluemix.net/docs/services/reqnsi.html#add_service).